 - Individualized email marketing based on interactions (e.g., on-open email recommendations that update dynamically based on the latest user engagement)

-- Real-time messaging on your site and in your apps to high-value prospects, such as cart abandonment reminders and loyalty program offers to would-be buyers
+- Real-time messaging on your site and in your apps to high-value prospects, such as cart abandonment reminders and loyalty and referral program offers to would-be buyers

 All these activities have one thing in common: When customer data from the martech related each tactic — your CRM, adtech platform, etc. — is synced into a CDP, the efficacy of and ROI from each customer acquisition approach is amplified considerably and leads to the customer engagement and experience your audience expects.